tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 - It is free and open source.
 - It supports Linux, OSX and Windows.
 - It is easy to install for supported operating systems.
-- It is not controlled by corporate nor government agencies.
+- It is not controlled by corporate or government agencies.

 Disadvantages of Tor:

 - It can be slow.
 - It does not necessarily encrypt data leaving ```Exit Node```.
 This data can be intercepted.
-- It does not stop somebody from de-anonymizing themselves.
+- It does not stop somebody from deanonymizing themselves.
 - It does not stop interceptors from knowing you are using Tor.
 - Its network is not user-friendly, due to its secure and hidden nature.
-- Its nodes (relay/bridge) are run by volunteers, can some times be unreliable.
+- Its nodes (relay/bridge) are run by volunteers, who can sometimes be unreliable.